-- The Porquero well, Nelson 10, is in the drilling inventory and is expected to be drilled in 2024. - Palmer 2 was drilled in 2019 but the Corporation did not drill into the Middle Cienaga de Oro.
+- The Porquero well, Nelson 10, is in the drilling inventory and is expected to be drilled in 2025. - Palmer 2 well was drilled in 2019 but the Corporation did not drill into the Middle Cienaga de Oro.
 The wells in the Palmer field currently produce from the Upper Cienaga de Oro and, once these formations are depleted, the Corporation intends to develop the underlying Middle Cienaga de Oro.
-The estimated timing of developing the Middle Cienaga de Oro is 2026.
+The estimated timing of developing the Middle Cienaga de Oro is 2027.

-- Chirimia 2 is in the drilling inventory and is expected to be drilled in 2024. - The Tubara well, Corneta 2, is in the drilling inventory and is scheduled for 2025. - Ocarina 2 is in the drilling inventory and is expected to be drilled in 2024. - Saxofon 2 and 3 are in the drilling inventory and are expected to be drilled in 2024 and 2025, respectively. - Manchego 1 is in the drilling inventory and is expected to be drilled in 2024.
+- Chirimia 2 is in the drilling inventory and is expected to be drilled in 2026. - The Tubara well, Corneta 2, is in the drilling inventory and is scheduled for 2026. - Ocarina 2 is in the drilling inventory and is expected to be drilled in 2025. - Saxofon 2 and 3 are in the drilling inventory and are expected to be drilled in 2024 and 2025, respectively. - Manchego 1 is in the drilling inventory and is expected to be drilled in 2025. - Pistacho 1 is in the drilling inventory and is expected to be drilled in 2025

-- Breva 2 is in the drilling inventory and is expected to be drilled in 2025. - Arandala 3 is in the drilling inventory and is expected to be drilled in 2026. - Fresa 2 is in the drilling inventory and is expected to be drilled in 2024.
+- Breva 2 is in the drilling inventory and is expected to be drilled in 2026. - Arandala 3 is in the drilling inventory and is expected to be drilled in 2026.

-• Dividivi 2 and Dividivi 3 are in the drilling inventory and are expected to be drilled in 2025 and 2026, respectively.
+Dividivi 2 and Dividivi 3 are in the drilling inventory and are expected to be drilled in 2025 and 2026, respectively.

-• Chimela 2 and Chimela 3 are in the drilling inventory and are expected to be drilled in 2024 and 2025, respectively.
+• Chimela 2 and Chimela 3 are in the drilling inventory and are expected to be drilled in 2025 and 2026, respectively.